QLWeilcf/OSMapNote/awesome/awesome-leaflet.md

 - [gwt-leaflet](https://github.com/kengu/gwt-leaflet) - GWT library for Leaflet
 - [umap-project/Leaflet.Storage](https://github.com/umap-project/Leaflet.Storage) - Manage map and features with Leaflet and expose them for backend storage through an API. known backend is [django-leaflet-storage](https://github.com/yohanboniface/django-leaflet-storage) for now.

-## leaflet library¼¯³É
+## leaflet libraryé›†æˆ
 - [kartena/Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) - This Leaflet plugin adds support for using projections supported by Proj4js.
 Features
     Supports all commonly used projections
     Extends Leaflet with full TMS support even for local projections Makes it easy to use GeoJSON data with other projections than WGS84 Image overlays with bounds set from projected coordinates rather than LatLngs
-- [leaflet-dvf](https://github.com/humangeo/leaflet-dvf) - Leaflet Data Visualization Framework - leaflet extension¿ÉÊÓ»¯¿ò¼Ü
+- [leaflet-dvf](https://github.com/humangeo/leaflet-dvf) - Leaflet Data Visualization Framework - leaflet extensionå¯è§†åŒ–æ¡†æ¶
-- [leaflet-echarts](https://github.com/wandergis/leaflet-echarts3) - »ùÓÚleaflet À©Õ¹echarts£¬Ê¹EChartsµÄµØÍ¼¿ÉÒÔ¼Óµ½leafletÉÏ, ´óÊı¾İ¿ÉÊÓ»¯big data visualization
+- [leaflet-echarts](https://github.com/wandergis/leaflet-echarts3) - åŸºäºleaflet æ‰©å±•echartsï¼Œä½¿EChartsçš„åœ°å›¾å¯ä»¥åŠ åˆ°leafletä¸Š, å¤§æ•°æ®å¯è§†åŒ–big data visualization
 - [Folium](https://github.com/python-visualization/folium) - Python Data.
 Leaflet.js Maps.
 Folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the Leaflet.js library.
 Manipulate your data in Python, then visualize it in on a Leaflet map via Folium.

-## Leaflet¿ª·¢ÕßÏà¹Ø
+## Leafletå¼€å‘è€…ç›¸å…³
 - [leaflet-debug](https://github.com/aaronr/Leaflet.debug) - Debug plugin for the Leaflet mapping library
 - [leafletjs-kit](https://github.com/jalbertbowden/leafletjs-kit) - LeafletJS Kit - Library, Demos, Tips, and Tools

 ## Leaflet Apps
-- [leaflet-µØÍ¼¶Ô±ÈÔÄ¶Á](https://github.com/stamen/side-by-side) - Yet another side-by-side Leaflet viewer.
+- [leaflet-åœ°å›¾å¯¹æ¯”é˜…è¯»](https://github.com/stamen/side-by-side) - Yet another side-by-side Leaflet viewer.
 - [umap-project/umap](https://github.com/umap-project/umap) - uMap lets you create maps with OpenStreetMap layers in a minute and embed them in your site.
 It uses [django-leaflet-storage](https://github.com/umap-project/django-leaflet-storage) and [Leaflet.Storage](https://github.com/umap-project/Leaflet.Storage), built on top of Django and Leaflet.
 - [wq.app](https://github.com/wq/wq.app) - [wq.app](https://wq.io/wq.app) is a suite of Javascript modules and related assets, created to facilitate the rapid deployment of offline-cabable HTML5 mobile and desktop data collection apps for crowdsourcing, citizen science, and volunteered geographic information, as well as professional field data collection.